 But what are these differences?
-Sterling silver vs. Silver: Is there one better than the other one?
+Sterling Silver vs. Silver: Is there one better than the other one?
 To learn more, keep reading.

-Oxidised Silver Jewellery
+Oxidized Silver Jewellery

 TARNISHING